An integrated multi-THz tunable linear isolator based on electro-optic non-reciprocal strong coupling: Results

 Fig.~\ref{fig4}b analyzes the higher-order sidebands in the optical spectrum using the heterodyne interferometer (see Methods and Supplementary Data Figure~\ref{Heterodyne}) with the input laser centered on the TE\textsubscript{odd} mode ($\Delta=0$) and reference arm frequency shift of $\Omega_r = 100$ MHz.
 We expect that only first-order Stokes scattering will be notable since only scattering to TE\textsubscript{even} can take place.
 The interferometer spectrum shows the carrier (at $\Omega_r$), first Stokes (at $\Omega+\Omega_r$), and a much smaller second-order Stokes (at $2\Omega+\Omega_r$) signal.
 We normalize the forward and backward measurements relative to the carrier transmission in the forward direction.
-These measurements confirm that only the first Stokes sideband is of significance.
+These measurements confirm that only the first Stokes sideband is of significance at approximately -17.8 dB relative to the carrier.
 The first anti-Stokes ($\Omega-\Omega_r$) and second anti-Stokes ($2\Omega-\Omega_r$) are absent, or below the noise floor, as there are no optical states available within the resonator.

 These sideband generation behaviors are readily predictable from coupled mode theory \cite{sohn_electrically_2021, kim_complete_2017} and two regimes of operation have been identified.
 When the applied stimulus $G_{eo}$ is small, the device acts as a non-reciprocal frequency shifting modulator \cite{sohn_time-reversal_2018}.
-However, once $G_{eo}>\sqrt{\kappa_\textrm{even}\cdot\kappa_\textrm{odd}}$ the device enters the strong coupling or p-ATS regime where linear isolation becomes available.
-With increasing drive level the p-ATS dressed states get resolved further and the ideality of the device monotonically improves as sideband generation reduces monotonically.
+However, once $G_{eo}>\sqrt{\kappa_\textrm{even}\cdot\kappa_\textrm{odd}}$ the device enters the strong coupling regime where linear isolation becomes available.
+With increasing drive level the hybrid states get resolved further and the ideality of the device monotonically improves as sideband generation reduces monotonically.
 This behavior and the close match between experiments and theory is confirmed in Fig.~\ref{fig4}c.
+Importantly, if the auxiliary mode (here the \mbox{TE\textsubscript{even}} mode) is fully decoupled from the bus waveguide, any residual scattered Stokes sideband can be completely eliminated.